rileyhales/ffgs/README.md

 The accuracy of this application is limited by:
 1. The resolution and accuracy of the forecasting models being used
 1. The accuracy of the thresholds for flood values determined by the FFGS models
+1. The potential difference between FFGS and Precipitation Forecast time-intervals

 ### Possible error and disclaimers:
 1. The charts and maps show only the values of precipitation accumulation from the forecast models.
 No attempt is made to account for losses to hydrologic factors such as evaporation, infiltration to groundwater, initial abstraction/storage, and so forth